Contents

 Synchronous and asynchronous collaboration are both natural processes.
 But asynchronous collaboration can feel less personal, especially when employees don’t understand the process or how to communicate effectively.
 Here are a few asynchronous collaboration examples for teams to emulate.

-Build Alignment
+Build alignment

 Teams working toward a common objective will have an easier time communicating and collaborating, regardless of their methods.
 Research suggests highly aligned companies grow revenue nearly 60% faster and are over 70% more profitable.
 When your teams align on goals, they can asynchronously collaborate more effectively.
-STRM-Blog Post Creating a Culture of Asynchronous Collaboration 8066-3

-Implement the Right Tools
+Implement the right tools

 Asynchronous communication and collaboration are inherently dependent on having the right tools.
 Knowledge management systems and communication platforms are key factors in how well your employees can find each other, share information and learn.
 These tools should be modern, standardized, accessible to all employees or project participants, and easy to use.